mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-laws against people marching down the main street in powered armor armed with advanced military weapons, but if it seems likely that someone is going to start randomly shooting people or taking property away from others (‘It’s not stealing if there’s no law, right?’) then they may encounter a very robust response.
+laws against people marching down the main street in powered armor armed with advanced military weapons, but if it seems likely that someone is going to start randomly shooting people or taking property away from others ('It's not stealing if there's no law, right?') then they may encounter a very robust response.

 Zero law can occur in different ways and mean entirely different things.
 Some places are genuine and voluntary anarchies or are frontier societies with no formal law or enforcement system.
 In such places it may well be accepted that nobody has a right to give orders to anyone else.
-However, most such places have a ‘code’ of some kind and this normally includes respect for property and other people.
+However, most such places have a 'code' of some kind and this normally includes respect for property and other people.
 Going outside the range of acceptable behaviour may not be illegal but it may result in the whole town turning against the